Nordsoft91/godot-composition/README.md

 #### Override properties

-You can override properties of the component script in the node's inspector.
+You can override properties of the component script in the node's inspector even for inherited scenes.

 ![Override properties](docs/images/override_properties_3.png)

-Once property is modified, new component object will be automatically created if not exist in current scene.
+Once property is modified, new component object will be automatically created.
+This is normally for inherited scenes as this component copy will store modified value.

 ![Override properties](docs/images/override_properties_2.png)